krzemienski/awesome-from-stars/README.md

 * [DevonCrawford/Video-Editing-Automation](https://github.com/DevonCrawford/Video-Editing-Automation): Toolkit of algorithms to automate the video editing process
 * [bilashcse/video-editor](https://github.com/bilashcse/video-editor): API based Online Video Editing using FFMPEG & NodeJs for Backend Editing
 * [kylegilman/video-embed-thumbnail-generator](https://github.com/kylegilman/video-embed-thumbnail-generator): A WordPress plugin that generates thumbnails, HTML5-compliant videos, and embed codes for locally hosted videos.
 Requires FFMPEG or LIBAV for encoding.
+* [aristotelesbr/video-enconder](https://github.com/aristotelesbr/video-enconder): This is a simple video encoder that uses ffmpeg to encode videos to a specific format.
 * [Eyevinn/video-event-filter](https://github.com/Eyevinn/video-event-filter): A simple module to filter the events sent from the video element in a way that align with what is, most probably, expected from an analytics perspective.
 * [davidkern13/Video-Http-Live-Stream-Nodejs-React](https://github.com/davidkern13/Video-Http-Live-Stream-Nodejs-React): Live http streaming and vod project.
 * [aizvorski/video-quality](https://github.com/aizvorski/video-quality): Video quality metrics, reference implementation in python: VIF, SSIM, PSNR, ...
 * [CrypticSignal/video-quality-metrics](https://github.com/CrypticSignal/video-quality-metrics): Test specified presets/CRF values for the x264 or x265 encoder.
 Compares VMAF/SSIM/PSNR numerically & via graphs.
 * [Eyevinn/video-quality-monitor](https://github.com/Eyevinn/video-quality-monitor): A small package to monitor buffering and dropped frames on the video element, reporting it back as state updates into a sent in callback.
+* [josepsoares/video-render-api](https://github.com/josepsoares/video-render-api): A somewhat simple golang REST API with the fiber framework with routes which process video and audio using the open-source software ffmpeg
 * [Xilinx/video-sdk](https://github.com/Xilinx/video-sdk): None
 * [NVIDIA/video-sdk-samples](https://github.com/NVIDIA/video-sdk-samples): Samples demonstrating how to use various APIs of NVIDIA Video Codec SDK
 * [vogler/video-server](https://github.com/vogler/video-server): Video server with advanced player features and history/tracking.